pockerman/qubit-notes/ml/2025-08-28-evaluate-RAG-based-system.md

 Let's discuss these metrics.

 Precision@k and Recall@k are common metrics that help evaluate the performance of ranking algorithms.
 The approach is similar to the metrics used in classification models.
-For more inofrmation see [3]
+For more information see [3]

 MRR is a metric used to evaluate systems that return ranked lists of results (like retrieval-based or search systems).
 It measures how well the system ranks the first relevant item for a given query.
 The MRR metric is defined as, see [1]: